-Fermented oatmeal, or oatghurt, was my gateway drug into the fermenting world and is still a weekly staple in my home.
+Fermented oatmeal, or oatghurt, was my gateway drug into the fermenting world.
 Below, I'm going to give you guys and gals a few options how to use your oats once they are fermented and full of little bacteria buddies.

 So, why ferment?

 We are symbionts.

 We live in a symbiotic relationship with our microflora --the bacteria, fungi, viruses and other microbes that make up our inner ecosystem.
 Nurturing our microbiome is crucial to how we thrive as humans.
 As the host, we have a responsibility to protect our little critters.
 Our survival is mutually inclusive.
 Probiotics found in fermented foods can be a simple way to maintain our symbiotic kinship.

 4 cups steel-cut oats